 The per unit cost for the Clinical Genetic Molecular Biologist Scientist Certificate Program for Fiscal Year 2021-22 is $675.

 The total cost of the CGMBS Certificate Program is $8,100.

 Please note that the total program cost does not include other related expenses in the program.

-Both the CGMBS program has been approved as Gainful Employment Programs by the Department of Education.
+The CGMBS Certificate Program has been approved as a Gainful Employment Program by the Department of Education.
+The Gainful Employment Disclosure for this program can be accessed here.
 Eligible trainees can apply for Federal Financial Aid to support them during the year that they are in the program.